mathiasbynens/dotfiles/readme.md

 ## Syntax highlighting

-…Is really important. even for these files.
+…is really important. even for these files.

 add the below to this file: `~/Library/Application Support/Sublime Text 2/Packages/ShellScript/Shell-Unix-Generic.tmLanguage`